bibekkabi/DynamicFixed/README.md

 Pradhan, Tapan, Bibek Kabi, Ramanarayan Mohanty, and Aurobinda Routray.
 "Development of numerical linear algebra algorithms in dynamic fixed‐point format: a case study of Lanczos tridiagonalization."
 International Journal of Circuit Theory and Applications 44, no. 6 (2016): 1222-1262.

 # Project Showcase
 The file Fixed_dyn.cpp contains the arithmetic operations (addition, substraction, multiplication, division and square root) for 32-bit fixed-point format.
+It also includes methods to convert a value from floating-point to fixed-point representation and viceversa.

 # Requirements
   - The Compiler must be C++11 compliant.